 If you decide to order the physical version of Battlefield 1, you’ll be able to sell it to a store like GameStop for credit toward another game.
 Or you can sell it for straight cash via eBay or Craigslist or another site of your choosing.

-You’ll also be able to lend your copy of Battlefield 1 out to friends or family members if you grow tired of it after its release.
+You’ll also be able to lend your copy of Battlefield 1 out to friends or family members if you grow tired of it after you’ve exhausted the content.

-Note that EA won’t be selling Battlefield 1 for PC with a disc in the United States.
+Note that EA isn’t selling Battlefield 1 for PC with a disc in the United States.
 You’ll be able to buy the box in stores but it won’t come with a disc.
 It’ll come with a code instead.